 Student Success Workshops provide students with ways to improve their study skills, time management

-To reserve your spot in any or all workshops, contact our Student Success Advisor at 907-852-1726.
+To reserve your spot in any or all workshops, contact our Student Life Manager at 907-852-1726.

 Interested in starting an organization of your own?